ClonyPDF home

 Italy Visa Photo Maker — 35×45mm Photos for Tourist, Business, Student & Work Visas

-If you're a foreign national applying for an Italy visa — whether through an Italian consulate, VFS Global, or TLScontact — your application photo must meet the 35mm × 45mm Schengen biometric format, with your face filling roughly 70–80% of the frame.
-This applies whether you're applying for a short-stay tourist visa, a business visa, a student visa, or a work visa: Italy doesn't issue a separate photo spec for each category, though the supporting paperwork differs by visa type.
-Visa photo rules can be enforced more strictly than passport photo rules for the same country, because biometric pre-checks at VFS and consulate counters are often automated and intolerant of small deviations.
-A rejected photo at this stage can delay your appointment or your entire application by weeks, which is a meaningfully higher cost than a passport office asking you to retake a photo on the spot.
-Most rejections come down to background color, face size, or an outdated photo — all preventable with the right tool.
+That specification applies whether you are applying through an Italian consulate, VFS Global or TLScontact, and whether the application is for a short-stay tourist visa, a business visa, a student visa, or a work visa.
+Visa photo rules are often enforced more strictly than passport photo rules for the same country, because biometric pre-checks at VFS and consulate counters are frequently automated and intolerant of small deviations.
+A rejected photo at this stage can delay your appointment or your entire application by weeks — a meaningfully higher cost than a passport office asking you to retake a photo on the spot.
+Most rejections come down to background colour, face size, or an outdated photo, all of which are preventable.

 ✓ Schengen Compliant Sizing ✓ 35×45mm Dimensions ✓ Automatic Background Removal ✓ Print & Digital Ready